OpenAssessItToolkit/openassessit_templates/templates/label.md

 ```

 #### Suggested solution:

+1. Check for a `<label for="something">` attribute.
+2. If it exists, ensure the `for` element that it is referencing exists as an `id` on its intended form field.
-Add `<label for="something">` to associate the label with that form field.
+3. If it is missing, Add `<label for="something">` to associate the label with that form field.
 If the form element does not have an ID attribute to associate add `id="something"`.
-If you wish to visually hide the label then add a class like `.sr-only` or `.element-invisible` to the `<label>`.

-If that already exists, add a `placeholder` attribute.
-Hidden labels require a `placeholder` attribute so people know what the field is for.
+Also see "Other options" below for more valid solutions.

+Note 1: In some cases, you could visually hide the label using 'invisible screen reader only text' so it is  still announced to screen reader users.

+Note 2: `placeholder` attributes alone are not a valid substitute for `<label>`s, but having one that is descriptive is benificial.
+If the label uses screen reader only text, a `placeholder` is highly suggested.

 {% include 'includes/other-options-w-details.md' %}

 ---

 {% endfor %}

+### FYI: What is 'invisible screen reader only text'?

+{% include 'includes/link-name--sr-only--solution.md' %}